kevinrizki1019/nginx-static-websites/README.md

 Using DNS verify the website setup.|
 Create a Letsencryp certificate for the DNS and configure it on the Nginx server.|
 Validate the website SSL using the OpenSSL utility.|

+# TODO

+- [x] Deploy sample static website from template to Nginx local server.

+- [ ] Create templating engine to website data (using config file in json then render it into html)